-As this sumo wrestler starts to move around the garden, he finds a shiny gold stopwatch which someone had left behind many years earlier.
-He slips it on, and falls to the ground unconscious, silent and still.
+As this sumo wrestler starts to move around the garden, he finds a shiny gold stopwatch that someone had left behind many years earlier.
+He slips it on, and falls to the ground unconscious, silent, and still.

 Just when you think he has taken his last breath, the wrestler awakens, perhaps stirred by the fragrance of some fresh yellow roses blooming nearby.
 He looks at them and he is startled by what he sees.